 Here are some expert suggestions that you can implement to make cybersecurity training more effective and shield your business data.

-- Protect your data
+1. Protect your data

-As an employer, you can help protect employees, customers, and data by developing and distributing business policies that cover all topics such as how to report suspicious emails or ransomware.
+As an employer, you can help protect employees, customers, and data by developing and distributing business policies that cover all topics, such as how to report suspicious emails or ransomware.

 Phishers can trick you into clicking on a link that may cause a data breach.
 They target employees so that they can open pop-up windows or other links that contain viruses and malware embedded in them.
 Therefore, employees have to be cautious of links and attachments in emails from unauthorized senders.
 With a single click, you can give hackers access to your company’s computer network.
 Employees need to know that they shouldn’t enter personal or company information in response to an email, pop-up notification, or any other form of communication they didn’t initiate.

-3. Use strong password protection
+3. Use strong password protection.

 Strong passwords can help you ensure the cybersecurity of company data.
-Simple passwords give cybercriminals easy access, and as they know your password, they can infiltrate your company’s network.
-A strong or complex password consists of at least ten characters, including numbers, symbols, and uppercase and lowercase letters.
+Simple passwords give cyber criminals easy access, and as they know your password, they can infiltrate your company’s network.
+A solid or complex password consists of at least ten characters, including numbers, symbols, and uppercase and lowercase letters.
 Companies should educate employees to change their passwords regularly.
 Though frequently changing passwords can be challenging, a password manager can make this task easier.
 To add a layer of security, companies can ask employees to implement multi-factor authentication to access sensitive network areas.

 4. Secure Wi-Fi connectivity

-- Enable firewall protection
+5. Enable firewall protection

-- Lock up all devices before leaving
+6. Lock up all devices before leaving

-- Install an antivirus
+7. Install an antivirus

-- Back up your files
+8. Back up your files

 Cybercriminals often aim for your data.
 That’s why it’s a best practice to secure and back up files in case of a data breach or a malware attack.
 Your company will probably have rules about how and where to back up data.
 Important files might be stored offline, on an external hard drive, or in the cloud.

-- Use third-party controls
+9. Use third-party controls

-- Provide ongoing cybersecurity training
+10. Provide ongoing cybersecurity training